Estate Planning Lawyers in Conroe, TX

 - Bypass Trusts (also known as Credit Shelter or A/B Trusts)

 Create a trust to safeguard your future.
-Reach out to our estate law office in The Woodlands by calling (281) 410-2792 right away to speak to an experience estates attorney near you!
+Reach out to our estate law office in Conroe by calling (281) 410-2792 right away to speak to an experience estates attorney near you!

 Any comprehensive estate plan also includes planning for incapacity during your lifetime.
 In the event you are unable to handle your financial affairs or make your own medical decisions, a well-drafted power of attorney will name an agent to act on your behalf and will ease the burden on your family.
 If you become incapacitated and do not have a power of attorney in place beforehand, your family may be required to establish a guardianship with the courts.

 Once you are incapacitated, it is too late to sign a power of attorney.